AlbaXIII/build.mt/README.md

 The user who uploaded the build is listed in the bottom of the build information.

 Inside the build list, the builds are listed from newest onwards.
-Any unnaproved builds are listed with italics and the explore button deactivated, showing clear and obvious build moderation.
+Any unnaproved builds are listed with all text in italics and the explore button deactivated, showing clear and obvious build moderation.

 ![Build.mt build list moderation example](assets/readme_screenshots/build-moderation.PNG)